rohithvishaal/angular-tutorial/notes/angular-notes.md

     </div>
     ```
 # Pipes
-* Pipes re used for data transformation
+* Pipes are used for data transformation
 * Pipes don't change actual object

 ## Built-in Pipes